2060-io/app-store-brief/app.md

 Feature Graphics: Used sometimes for advertising or when providing a video.
 Your feature graphic must be a PNG or JPEG, up to 15 MB, and 1,024 px by 500 px.

 [See these details](https://www.apptamin.com/blog/feature-graphic-play-store/)

+## Spash screen

+We need the App splash screen which is shown when App starts or when it is in background